- Develop the next generation of leaders in and through the sport of Ultimate.

 - Promote Spirit of the Game in the sport of Ultimate.

 Jeremy Norden is the founder of Rising Star Ultimate and has been coaching, organizing and playing Ultimate year-round for the last decade.
 During this time he has had the good fortune to win a total of six world championships, four as a player and two as a youth coach.
 He started playing Ultimate in a 6th grade P.E. class at The Northwest School in Seattle, WA.
 Growing up Jeremy benefited from having an amazing group of coaches.
 These coaches inspired his desire to teach and give back to the sport and this is a major reason why Jeremy started Rising Star Ultimate.
-Jeremy has been organizing and coaching youth ultimate day camps and clinics in Portland, Seattle, Walla Walla, Mexico and Colombia since 2008.
+Jeremy has been organizing and coaching youth ultimate day camps and clinics in Portland, Seattle, Walla Walla, Toronto, Mexico and Colombia since 2008.
 Currently Jeremy works as the founder of Rising Star Ultimate, coaches on the Early Recognition Is Critical Speak Up Tour working with 40,000 youth across North America, is a captain of Team Canada Mixed and plays professionally for the Toronto Rush and Toronto GOAT.

 Ben McGinn has played ultimate for eight years at the high school, college, club, and professional levels.
 He attended and played for Whitman College, graduating in 2012, and has since spent his time living, working, and playing ultimate in Portland, Oregon.
 Ben has many years of experience working as an overnight camp counselor in Vermont, and has spent the past three years working in a school and currently teaches elementary and middle school P.E.
 As a player, Ben plays for Portland Rhino and the Portland Stags and was selected to represent the USA was on the gold medal winning under-23 USA national team in 2013.
 Ben has coached elementary, middle and high school ultimate in Portland and currently coaches the Women's Walla Walla Sweets of Whitman College.